emilianog4/emilianog4/README.md

 ### Hi there 👋 I'm Emiliano Gutierrez a Data Scientist Jr. from Argentina

-- 🌱 I’m currently learning Python for Data Science (and to speak English).
-- 💬 Ask me about HTML, CSS and JavaScript, Python, MySQL.
 - 📫 How to reach me: emiliano.gutierrez4@gmail.com.
 - ⚡ I'm a Math teacher too.